Live Chat Now

 To qualify for financial assistance, you must:

-• Enroll as a degree-seeking student
+• Enroll as a degree or certificate-seeking student

 • Be a U.S. citizen or an eligible noncitizen